demetriushrowland/machine_learning/README.md

 # machine_learning
-A compilation of python scripts to implement various machine learning models
+A compilation of python scripts to implement various machine learning models.